SynDaverCO/symple-slicer/README.md

 -------

-Symple Slicer is a spin off from earlier work done by the author in 2016 on a native JavaScript slicing engine.
+Symple Slicer is a spin off from earlier work done by the author in 2016 on a native JavaScript slicing engine and web GUI.
 There are still references to a JSSlicer engine in the code.
 Such code isn't necessarily useful or functional in Symple Slicer, but is being kept around for posterity and/or future work.

 Re-Building CuraEngine from source
 ----------------------------------

 This repo contains pre-built [WebAssembly] binaries for [CuraEngine].
-If needed, these may be re-generated from the CuraEngine C++ source (in `src-cura/`) using the `build-cura-engine.sh` shell script.
-Rebuilding the CuraEngine requires the [EMSCRIPTEN] toolchain.
+If needed, these may be re-generated from the [CuraEngine] C++ submodule (in `src-cura/`) using the `build-cura-engine.sh` shell script.
+Rebuilding the [CuraEngine] requires the [EMSCRIPTEN] toolchain.
 Refer to the documentation in [config/README.md] for information on upgrading the slicing engine and associated configuration files.